sunfounder/ultimate-sensor-kit/docs/source/iot_project/08-iot_Bluetooth_lock_controller.rst

       :width: 25%
       :align: center

 #.
-In the APP, click on **Connect Bluetooth** to establish a connection between the APP and Bluetooth module.
+In the APP, click on the **lock icon** to establish a connection between the APP and Bluetooth module.

    .. image:: img/new/08-app_5_shadow.png
       :width: 60%